tsujan/FeatherPad/README.md

 [FeatherPad](https://github.com/tsujan/FeatherPad) (by Pedram Pourang, a.k.a.
 Tsu Jan <tsujan2000@gmail.com>) is a lightweight Qt plain-text editor for Linux.

-The only purpose of this clone is to add the ability to compile it for Windows, using MSYS2 and MINGW64.
+The only purpose of this fork is to add the ability to compile it for Windows, using MSYS2 and MINGW64.

 ## Requirements for Windows
 * MSYS2 with MINGW64